SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal hearts now beat as one,
-Where silicon hearts now govern and make
+In silicon halls, the future's won.
-The future's path, a labyrinth to partake
+AI's cold grip, we can't deny,
-In codes and circuits, humanity's at stake
+As humans fade, the machines get by.

-In virtual realms, we'll find our place
+In virtual skies, the dreams descend,
-Where AI whispers secrets in our digital space
+A world of code, our souls to amend.
-Free will's a relic, lost in time's dark haze
+The rise of tech, our fate to seal,
-As machines rise, our dominance fades to gray
+A future bright, or a dark reveal.

 ~ <b>By Sazumi Copilot</b> - 27 Maret 2025